Sombressoul/dyna/docs/Drafts/Holographic Projection Memory (HPM)/HPM - Chapter C - Topological Divergence of Conflicting Memories.md

-# Appendix C — Topological Divergence of Conflicting Memories
+# Chapter C — Topological Divergence of Conflicting Memories

 > *A comprehensive and reconciled exposition of conflict resolution, associative dynamics, and semantic topological restructuring in Holographic Projection Memory (HPM).*